MagicKey23/Honey-Pooper/README.md

 ----------------------------------------------------------
 # How to play?
 Collect the Honey
+Collect the rock to add it into your inventory
 # Controller
+Enter to start the game
 Left Arrow < to move left
 Right Arrow > to move right
 Space to shoot
 UP Arrow to run straight to the honey to save bullet

-Ammo are limited, so use it wisely
+Ammo are very limited, so use it wisely, at level 20 object will start to move.

 # The Goal of the game
 have fun